-Requirements MSCI Climate Change Indexes Active weight in High Climate Impact Sector relative to Parent Index as defined in Appendix III 0% Corporate Target Setting Aims to achieve higher allocation to companies that set carbon reduction targets.
+Active weight in High Climate Impact Sector relative to Parent Indexes as defined in Section 2.5 0% Corporate Target Setting Aims to achieve higher allocation to companies that set targets, publish emissions and have reduced their Carbon Intensity by 7% over each of the last 3 years.
+10

-2.3 ELIGIBLE UNIVERSE
+2.3 Eligible Universe

-The Eligible Universe is constructed from the constituents for the Parent Index by excluding securities based on the exclusion criteria listed below:
+The Eligible Universe is constructed from the constituents for the Parent Indexes by excluding securities based on the exclusion criteria listed below:

 - Controversial Weapons: Companies involved in Controversial Weapons as defined by the methodology of the MSCI Ex-Controversial Weapons Indexes. - ESG Controversies: All companies assessed as having involvement in ESG controversies that are classified as Red Flags (MSCI ESG Controversy Score of 0).
-A Red Flag indicates an ongoing, Very Severe ESG controversy implicating a company directly through its actions, products, or operations. - Tobacco: All companies with involvement in Tobacco as defined by the methodology of the MSCI Global ex Tobacco Involvement Indexes. - Environmental Harm: All companies assessed as having involvement in environmental controversies that are classified as Red (MSCI Environmental Controversy Score of 0) or Orange Flags (score of 1). - A Red Flag indicates an ongoing, Very Severe ESG controversy implicating a company directly through its actions, products, or operations. - An Orange Flag indicates an ongoing Severe ESG controversy implicating a company directly, or a Very Severe ESG controversy that is either partially resolved or indirectly attributed to the company's actions, products, or operations. - Thermal Coal Mining: All companies deriving 1% or more revenue (either reported or estimated) from the mining of thermal coal (including lignite, bituminous, anthracite and steam coal) and its sale to external parties.
-It excludes revenue from metallurgical coal, coal mined for internal power generation (e.g. in the case of vertically integrated power producers), intra-company sales of mined thermal coal, and revenue from coal trading (either reported or estimated)
+A Red Flag indicates an ongoing, Very Severe ESG controversy implicating a company directly through its actions, products, or operations. - Tobacco: All companies that are Tobacco Producers or derive 5% or higher revenue from tobacco related businesses. - Environmental Harm: All companies assessed as having involvement in environmental controversies that are classified as Red (MSCI Environmental Controversy Score of 0) or Orange Flags (score of 1). - A Red Flag indicates an ongoing, Very Severe ESG controversy implicating a company directly through its actions, products, or operations. - An Orange Flag indicates an ongoing Severe ESG controversy implicating a company directly, or a Very Severe ESG controversy that is either partially resolved or indirectly attributed to the company's actions, products, or operations. - Thermal Coal Mining: All companies deriving 1% or more revenue (either reported or estimated) from the mining of thermal coal (including lignite, bituminous, anthracite and steam coal) and its sale to external parties.
+It excludes revenue from metallurgical coal, coal mined for internal power generation (e.g. in the case of vertically integrated power producers), intra-company sales of mined thermal coal, and revenue from coal trading (either reported or estimated) - Unconventional Oil & Gas: All companies deriving 5% or more revenues from oil sands, oil shale (kerogen-rich deposits), shale gas, shale oil, coal-seam gas, coal-bed methane as well as Arctic onshore/offshore reserves - Arctic Oil & Gas